Qazeer/artefacts.help/pages/linux/syslog.md

 address some of `syslog` shortcomings, `syslog` (or one of its variation) is still in use today on many Linux distributions.

-`syslog` logs events / messages from various system components, notably on:
+`syslog` logs events/messages from various system components, notably on:
   - Successful authentication and failed authentication attempts.
   - `sudo` usage.
   - Kernel and hardware component activities.